Skip to main content

 To make this less mystical, consider a team that plays a fairly large number of games against another team or set of teams—in fact, a typical baseball season.
 If, at the end of that time, the team has scored exactly as many runs as it has given up, it is no great leap of logic to say that on balance they have been neither better nor worse a team than their average opponent: that they would thus be expected to be .500 (or something close to it) in those games.

-That gives us the first point of the three-point test set any games-won formula must meet: Test #1 is that at equal numbers of runs scored and runs yielded the formula must predict a .500 win percentage.
+That gives us the first of the three tests any games-won formula must meet: Test #1 is that at equal numbers of runs scored and runs yielded the formula must predict a .500 win percentage.

-Moreover, we certainly feel that if the team has outscored their opponents by a little, they should have won a little more than half their games; and if they outscored them a lot, then they should have won at well over a .500 clip (or, of course, vice-versa).
-Clearly, then, the two further tests that any games-won formula must meet are these: Test #2 is that if we set OR to zero, the formula must predict a 1.000 win percentage; and Test #3 is that if we set R to zero, the formula must predict a zero win percentage.
+Moreover, we certainly feel that if the team has outscored their opponents by a little, they should have won a little more than half their games; and if they outscored them a lot, then they should have won a lot more (and, of course, vice-versa gor scoring fewer runs).
+Clearly,then, the two further tests that any games-won formula must meet are these: Test #2 is that if we set OR to zero, the formula must predict a 1.000 win percentage; and Test #3 is that if we set R to zero, the formula must predict a zero win percentage.

 If you want to see how easily one can construct a games-won equation from sheer simple common sense, well, let’s try it.